Zion Physical Therapy’s Mission

 Dr. Carolyn Yates, DPT

 Carolyn is a graduate of Lipscomb University in Nashville, TN where she graduated Magna cum lade and was also a member and captain of the D1 cross-country and track teams.
 Carolyn then attended physical therapy school at Belmont University.
 During her three years in PT school she was elected president of her class, worked with various charity organizations and participated in multiple field days to promote exercise and health in the middle schools around Nashville.
 After graduation, she moved to NYC and began her career as a PT.
-Carolyn has started her continuing education in Maitland courses and will soon begin taking courses in pelvic floor dysfunction to expand her personal practice.
+Carolyn has attended continuing education courses in Maitland and courses for pelvic floor dysfunction to ensure she is up to date with the latest evidence-based practices to provide the most individualized, effective care for each patient.
 Carolyn enjoys treating all ages and varieties of injuries and conditions and has found great joy and confidence in treating elderly individuals who need assistance with balance and ambulation.
 Carolyn worked for some time in a neurological clinic where she learned many different techniques that challenge an individual’s balance in a safe and educational environment.
 Carolyn believes that being able to look forward confidently while walking the streets of NYC is a task that many take for granted and enjoys helping people regain that skill.
 Carolyn is an avid runner and triathlete.
 She has completed three marathons including the 2014 Boston Marathon.
 She recently qualified for the 2015 Boston Marathon and has aspirations of qualifying for the NYC Marathon in the years go come.
 Carolyn has completed an Olympic distance triathlon and recently

 finished her first ultra-marathon.